PeterYves/worksample/2_fleshed_out_headline.md

 ### rails project structure
 To dispaly a text in rails, you need to atleast create a controller and a view.

-A **controller**'s purpose is to receive specific requests for the application.
-Routing decides which controller receives which requests.
-Often, there is more than one route to each controller, and different routes can be served by different actions.
-Each action's purpose is to collect information to provide it to a view.

-A **view**'s purpose is to display this information in a human readable format.
-An important distinction to make is that it is the controller, not the view, where information is collected.
+A **Model** in rails is the ActiveRecord module, which is a rich ORM layer that allows you to deal with the database without having to write complex SQL.

+A **controller** is where you put down your business logic and manage the application’s flow, it’s also responsible for the data processing and exposing the data needed to the view after fetching them from the model.

+A **view** then fills the template with the data and compiles the page from ERB ( the templating language) to HTML.

 To create a new controller, simply write:
-> $ rails generate controller blog index
+> $ rails generate controller welcome index
 Rails will create several files and a route for you:
 ```
 create  app/controllers/welcome_controller.rb
  route  get 'welcome/index'